Quantum Chromodynamics Resolution of the ATOMKI Anomaly in ${\rm {^4He}}$ Nuclear Transitions

 The analysis carried out in the previous section implicitly assumed a form factor $F(q^2)$ equal to unity.
-A more realistic form factor significantly changes the $m_{e^+e^-}$ invariant mass distribution in the nuclear decay ${\rm ^4He}^*\to {\rm ^4He}+ e^+e^-$
+A more realistic form factor significantly changes the $m_{e^+e^-}$ invariant mass distribution in the nuclear decay ${\rm ^4He}^*\to {\rm ^4He}+ e^+e^-$ as given by

 We show the best fit form factor and its failure to describe the signal in this section, as well as the successful fit for a new excitation energy near $18$ MeV.
 The experimental $m_{e^+e^-}$ distribution is not given in the ATOMKI work.
 In order to compare the theoretical analysis in this section to the signal, we first extract the ATOMKI data from \cite{Krasznahorkay:2019lyl}, graph them and confirm that we can replicate their plot.
 We then use this as a template to fit our signal, noting that it is based on the unpublished ATOMKI work \cite{Krasznahorkay:2019lyl} and cross-checked with the invariant mass plot in the NA64 Collaboration X17 simulations \cite{NA64:2020xxh}.
 In the next step, we use the extracted signal and background distributions from the template and make a fit with two functions to describe both distributions.
 Figure~\ref{fig:fig_gauss0} presents our fit of ATOMKI data (shown in red).
 The background (shown in black) was fitted independently because the experiment measured the background distribution with much higher accuracy than the signal.
 We used a third-degree polynomial to fit the background.
-The fit result is $f_{\rm bg}(x)=1584-306x+20x^2-0.434x^3$ (where $x=m_{e^+e^-}$) with $\chi^2/ndf=0.99$.
-The same function was used in all fits in Figure~\ref{fig:fig_gauss0}, Figure~\ref{fig:combine} and Figure~\ref{fig:fig_x18}.
+The resulting function is $f_{\rm bg}(x)=1584-306x+20x^2-0.434x^3$ (where $x=m_{e^+e^-}$) with $\chi^2/ndf=0.99$.
+The same function was used in all fits in Figure~\ref{fig:fig_gauss0}, Figure~\ref{fig:2_2} and Figure~\ref{fig:fig_x18}.
 The signal in Figure~\ref{fig:fig_gauss0} was described by a Gaussian function with 3 parameters: the mass value of the peak position ($16.8\pm 0.23~\rm MeV$), the width ($\sigma=0.70\pm0.17~\rm MeV$) and overall normalization.
 This fit is very close to the signal template.
-We now begin to model the results theoretically.
+We now model the results theoretically.